av1d/electronic_surplus_store_list/README.md

 Many of these places offer competitive pricing and we recommend seeing what they have to offer.<br><p>

 To fit the criteria the store must sell some form of electronics such as surplus, components, devices or soldering kits of any category.<br>
+Other kits like breadboard kits can be included if they're not pre-assembled.<br>
 Due to the massive abundance of QRP kits and the ability to buy them on any street corner I have omitted sites which only sell them.<br>
 That said, they are not forbidden from the list if someone else wants to do the work.<br><p>